NHSDigital/software-engineering-quality-framework/practices/testing.md

 - **Validate continuously through observability**

   Effective testing does not stop once software reaches production.
-By integrating observability into testing, teams gain real-time insights and continuously validate system behavior under real-world conditions.
+By integrating [observability](observability.md) into testing, teams gain real-time insights and continuously validate system behavior under real-world conditions.
 Observability-driven testing means using telemetry data, such as metrics, logs, tracing and user analytics, to shape test approach, validate assumptions, detect regressions early and drive continuous improvement.

-  - Instrument systems for visibility
-    - Implement consistent instrumentation (metrics, logs, tracing) across services to capture detailed runtime behavior.
-    - Ensure telemetry data clearly maps back to business functionality, enabling both technical and business stakeholders to interpret the data.
-  - Continuous monitoring in production
-    - Use dashboards and automated alerts to monitor system health continuously, proactively detecting anomalies, performance degradation or unexpected behaviors.
-    - Regularly verify production health checks and synthetic monitoring results as part of your ongoing testing activities.
-  - Real-user monitoring (RUM)
-    - Observe and analyze how real users interact with the system, capturing actual usage patterns, performance characteristics and edge-case scenarios.
-    - Leverage this data to refine existing automated tests or identify new scenarios worth automating.
-  - Distributed tracing to inform testing
-    - Use distributed tracing data (such as OpenTelemetry, AWS X-Ray or Azure Monitor Application Insights) to understand how requests flow through services, identify latency hotspots and pinpoint complex dependency issues.
-    - Translate tracing insights into targeted integration tests and service-level tests, improving test precision.
-  - Alerting and proactive issue detection
-    - Set clear, actionable alerts based on predefined thresholds that matter to users and the business.
-    - Tie production alerts back into automated test scenarios, ensuring tests reflect actual production conditions and preventing similar issues from recurring.
-  - Feedback loops into test planning
-    - Regularly analyze observability data (logs, metrics, user sessions) during sprint planning or retrospectives to identify gaps in testing coverage.
-    - Treat production incidents as opportunities for testing improvements, each incident should trigger analysis of whether similar risks are sufficiently covered by automated or exploratory tests.
-  - Testing resilience and failure modes
-    - Observability supports chaos engineering practices by providing detailed visibility into system behavior under fault conditions.
-    - Proactively test recovery procedures, failovers and resilience strategies based on observed patterns of failure or degradation from production data.

   Applying this principle reduces mean-time-to-detection and recovery, improving reliability, enables teams to validate assumptions using real data rather than guesswork, enhances the quality of future releases by continuously learning from real-world usage patterns.
 Increases confidence when releasing frequently, knowing production issues can be quickly identified, understood and addressed.